Not My Circus Not My Monkeys

 I soon learnt that this way meant my voice was clearly heard, taken more seriously.
 Because it was ‘all me’ talking calmly now, my words gained a better response.

-It’s hard enough when you’re first AF and you have to focus on yourself.
+It’s hard enough when you’re first alcohol-free and you have to focus on yourself.

 I looked after myself first until I was feeling stronger.